VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/maps/baidu.md

 :::

-Baidu Maps are loaded using APIv3 and require Access Key.
+Baidu Maps are loaded using API v3 and require Access Key.
 You can get it from [https://lbsyun.baidu.com/apiconsole/key#/home](https://lbsyun.baidu.com/apiconsole/key#/home).

 - Loading Baidu Maps takes 2-3 seconds.
 - Callback function `bmapReady` will be executed on load.
 Name can be changed in the Panel options.